 - [Yarn Over, insert hook into st, Yarn Over, pull through stitch] work sequence 4 times into the same stitch.

 - You will have 9 loops on the hook.

 - YO, pull through all 9 loops on the hook.

-Puff Stitch Crochet Tip: You will see in the video tutorial, each time you pull through the stitch, loosen the loop.
+- Each time you pull through the stitch, loosen the loop.
 This will make the last step of pulling through all 9 loops on the hook easier.
 Watch the video if you need more help.

 I officially checked the puff stitch off my bucket list.
 I’m off to watch a few more episodes of Fixer Upper, solely for inspiration purposes 😉